Adrian Newey: Other ventures

 Newey is an avid sports car collector and driver, having participated in the Le Mans Legend races for a few years.
 He destroyed a Ford GT40 while competing in 2006, but escaped with only a cut finger.
 He later wrecked a Jaguar E-Type at the Goodwood Revival Meeting.
 In 2007, he made the move to modern racing, becoming part of the driver line-up in the AF Corse Ferrari F430 for the 24 Hours of Le Mans.
 Newey and co-drivers Ben Aucott and Joe Macari managed to finish 22nd outright, and fourth in class.

 The No. 78 Ferrari F430 that Newey drove at the 2007 24 Hours of Le Mans.

 On 15 June 2010, during the Sony E3 Electronic Entertainment Expo press conference, it was revealed that Newey collaborated as the chief technical officer for the video game Gran Turismo 5 for the PlayStation 3.
 A game trailer showed Newey along with race car driver Sebastian Vettel at the Red Bull Technology building in Great Britain in discussion with Kazunori Yamauchi, a Japanese game designer who is the CEO of Polyphony Digital and creator and producer of the Gran Turismo series.
 The three's collaboration would later lead to the completion of concept cars Red Bull X2010 and Red Bull X2011, which appeared in that game.

 On 2 July 2010, Newey was rewarded with his own Red Bull RB5, out of regard for his achievements with Red Bull Racing since he joined the team in 2007.
 Newey first drove the car up the hill at the 2010 Goodwood Festival of Speed.
 On 8 August 2010, Newey was involved in an accident whilst taking part in the Ginetta G50 Cup at the Snetterton circuit as a guest driver.
 He was spun into the path of Tony Hughes, and his car sustained a heavy side-on impact.
 He was taken to hospital for precautionary checks, but sustained no serious injuries.
 On 10 October 2018, Newey was announced as an advisory board member of the forthcoming W Series, a racing championship for women based on Formula 3-homologated Tatuus T-318 chassis.

+Apart from the RB17 hypercar that Newey is involved in, he had also been involved in the design of the Aston Martin Valkyrie hybrid sports car back during his time in Red Bull Racing as Chief Technical Officer, working in collaboration with Aston Martin and also Red Bull Advanced Technologies.
+Besides cars, Newey has also been involved in the design of a submarine for Red Bull's late co-founder Dietrich Mateschitz which was a personal wish and one which Dietrich had intended to use in his private island, Laucala Island.
+In addition to the submarine, Newey was also involved in the design of a custom Oyster 885 Yacht Series II, by Oyster Yachts to "build his ‘dream bluewater sailing boat’, with the ambition to one day to sail around the world."